Spectropolarimetry of SN 2023ixf reveals both circumstellar material and helium core to be aspherical: Introduction

 SN~2023ixf was discovered on 2023-05-19 at 17:27:15 UTC (MJD~60083.72) in M101 at a distance of 6.85 $\pm$ 0.13 Mpc \citep{Riess_2022} by \cite{Itagaki_2023_23ixf_discovery}.
 The J2000 coordinates of the SN are RA = 14:03:38.562 and Dec.\ = +54:18:41.94 \citep{Jones_2023} as presented in \autoref{tab:prop}.
-A spectrum taken the same day (MJD 60083.933) classified it as a young type II SN with flash ionization features \citep{Perlely_2023_23ixfClassification}.
-The early photometric and spectroscopic evolution of SN~2023ixf has been studied comprehensively \citep[e.g.][]{Bostroem_2023_23ixf,Hosseinzadeh_2023_23ixf,Jacobson-Galan_2023,Hiramatsu_2023,Smith_2023, Zhang_2023_23ixf,Singh_2024_23ixfPol, Zimmerman_2024}. \citet{Hosseinzadeh_2023_23ixf} used early light curve data to infer an explosion epoch of MJD 60082.75, which we adopt for this paper\footnote{All the phases quoted in this paper are with respect to this explosion epoch unless otherwise noted}.
+A spectrum taken the same day (MJD 60083.933) classified it as a young type II SN \footnote{Here we do not differentiate between Types IIP and IIL.} with flash ionization features \citep{Perlely_2023_23ixfClassification}.
+The early photometric and spectroscopic evolution of SN~2023ixf has been studied comprehensively \citep[e.g.][]{Bostroem_2023_23ixf,Hosseinzadeh_2023_23ixf,Jacobson-Galan_2023,Hiramatsu_2023,Smith_2023,Li_2024_23ixf,Zhang_2023_23ixf,Singh_2024_23ixfPol,Zimmerman_2024}. \citet{Hosseinzadeh_2023_23ixf} used early light curve data to infer an explosion epoch of MJD 60082.75, which we adopt for this paper\footnote{All the phases quoted in this paper are with respect to this explosion epoch unless otherwise noted}.
 We present the general properties of SN~2023ixf in \autoref{tab:results}.

-In addition, early spectropolarimetric observations of SN~2023ixf showed significant polarization ($p = 0.91\%$) at the earliest times (+1.4d, +2.5d), which began to decline at +3.5d \citep{Vasylyev_2023}.
+In addition, early spectropolarimetric observations of SN~2023ixf showed significant polarization ($P_r =1.02 \pm 0.08 \%$) at the earliest times (+1.4d, +2.5d), which began to decline at +3.5d \citep{Vasylyev_2023}.
 The flash ionization features along with the behavior of the multiwavelength early light curves and polarization point to CSM interaction.
 Here we present optical imaging polarimetry and spectropolarimetry spanning from +2.33 days to +76.19 days after explosion.
 Note that a subset of the data presented herein was presented by \citet{Singh_2024_23ixfPol}.
 In this paper, we build on this work by presenting $R$-band imaging polarization values from +2.33 to +76.19 days and spectropolarimetric data with observation dates that span the gap between the results presented in \citet{Vasylyev_2023} and \citet{Singh_2024_23ixfPol}.
 These new data provide us with a complete picture of SN~2023ixf's geometrical evolution.

 In this paper, we present linear spectropolarimetric and imaging polarimetry\footnote{We only consider linear polarization throughout this work.} data for SN~2023ixf, ranging from the brightening phase to the fall from the plateau.
 The paper is organized as follows: first, we describe the observations and data reduction in \autoref{sec:obs}.
 This is followed by the calculation of interstellar polarization (ISP) and results from imaging polarimetric and spectropolarimetric observations in \autoref{sec:ip}.
 We compare the results from SN~2023ixf with other SNe in \autoref{sec:comp}.
 Finally, we discuss and conclude in \autoref{sec:conclusions}.